Noise Monitoring

 0–85dBA - hazardous but untracked

 Workers between 75 and 85 dBA are the ones most at risk of falling through the cracks.
 Below the OSHA action level, so they're scoped out of your hearing conservation program - but noise is still hazardous, still causing hearing damage over time, and you have zero record of their exposure.
 One-day surveys routinely miss these workers.
-Continuous monitoring catches them.
+A repeatable program - even at a quarterly cadence - catches them.

 Identify workers scoped out of HCP